Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 Protein % and Low Carb Diets

-As we increase protein %, energy from fat and carbs both reduce.
-If your blood glucose is in the normal range, it doesn’t matter too much if you tend to get more energy from fat or carbs.
+As we increase protein %, energy from fat and carbs is reduced.
+If your blood glucose is normal, it doesn’t matter if you tend to get more energy from fat or carbs.

-Because we can produce the carbohydrate we need from protein via gluconeogenesis, carbohydrate is not technically an essential macronutrient.
+Because we can produce glucose from protein via gluconeogenesis, carbohydrate is not technically an essential macronutrient.
 However, if you’re on a lower-carb diet, you may need to prioritise even more protein to compensate for the protein lost to glucose via gluconeogenesis and prevent the loss of your precious lean muscle mass.

 What Happens if You Push Your Protein % Too High?

-In my conversation with Professors Raubenheimer and Simpson, they emphasised that they don’t advocate for very high protein % diets.
-Instead, they see increasing protein % as a short-term ‘therapeutic intervention’.
-Although they also noted that, given most of the population is overweight, most people would benefit from an increase in their protein % until they reach a healthy body weight.
+In my podcast interview, Professors Raubenheimer and Simpson emphasised that they don’t advocate for high-protein diets.
+Instead, they see increasing protein percentage as a short-term ‘therapeutic intervention’.
+They also noted that, given that most of the population is overweight, most people would benefit from an increase in their protein percentage until they reach a healthy body weight.

 Again, to achieve long-term success, it’s critical to find the balance of protein vs energy that allows you to make sustainable progress.
 Because there is a limit to how much fat your body can liberate daily, it also needs some energy in your diet.